sniperkit/msgq/README.md

 # msgq
-Convenience TCP wrapper around [mangos](http://github.com/gdamore/mangos) to avoid boilerplate code when generating new instances of SP (scalability protocols) patterns and some syntax sugar regarding sender/receiver functions.
+Convenience TCP wrapper around [mangos](http://github.com/gdamore/mangos) and [Iris](https://github.com/project-iris/iris) to avoid boilerplate code when generating new instances of SP (scalability protocols) patterns and some syntax sugar regarding sender/receiver functions.
-Does not abstract away mangos library.
+Does not abstract away mangos and iris-go libraries.

 ## New Instance Functions